 Then we’ll instantiate our Random Forest classifier

-We’ll first use Coiled to launch a Dask cluster of 20 machines in the cloud.
+Next, we’ll launch a Dask cluster of 20 machines in the cloud.

 Now use the joblib context manager to specify the Dask backend.
 This will delegate all model training to the workers in your remote cluster:

-As you can see in this screen capture below, model training is now occurring in parallel on your remote Dask cluster.
+Model training is now occurring in parallel on your remote Dask cluster.

-You can also use your Dask cluster to run an extensive hyperparameter grid search that would be too heavy to run efficiently on your local machine:
+You can also use your Dask cluster to run an extensive hyperparameter grid search that would be too heavy to run on your local machine:

 Before we execute this compute-heavy Grid Search, let’s just scale up our cluster to 100 workers to speed up training and ensure we don’t run into memory overloads: